mysmeeri/FOTS/README.md

   -ContentType "application/json" `
   -InFile .\api\test_data.json `

---> Output on jotain noin tälläistä
+--> output will be presented like this:

 {
   "meetingName": "Design Sync",